netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/mutual-auth.md

 -  `ingress.citrix.com/secure-backend: "True"`: Enables secure back end communication to the service.

 -  `ingress.citrix.com/ca-secret`: Provides a CA certificate for the client certificate verification.
-This certificate is bound to the front-end SSL virtual server in Citrix ADC.
+This certificate is bound to the front-end SSL virtual server in Netscaler.

--  `ingress.citrix.com/backend-secret`: Use this annotation if the back-end communication between the Citrix ADC and your workload is on an encrypted channel, and you need the client authentication in your workload.
+-  `ingress.citrix.com/backend-secret`: Use this annotation if the back-end communication between the Netscaler and your workload is on an encrypted channel, and you need the client authentication in your workload.
 This annotation is bound to the back end SSL service group.

 -  `ingress.citrix.com/backend-ca-secret`: Enables server authentication which authenticates the back-end server certificate.
-This configuration binds the CA certificate of the server to the SSL service on the Citrix ADC.
+This configuration binds the CA certificate of the server to the SSL service on the Netscaler.